The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The off-shell GPDs

-This residue can be interpreted as the square of the effective meson-quark-quark coupling constant.
-Homogeneous Bethe-Salpeter vertex functions are essential components in, for instance, triangle diagrams that determine the form factors of mesons.
+This residue corresponds to the square of the effective meson--quark--quark coupling constant.
+The homogeneous Bethe--Salpeter vertex functions play a key role in processes such as triangle diagrams, which are used to determine meson form factors.

-The NJL model is a non-renormalizable framework, necessitating the implementation of a regularization scheme.
-In this context, we will employ the PTR scheme~\cite{Ebert:1996vx,Hellstern:1997nv,Bentz:2001vc}.
+The NJL model is non-renormalizable and thus requires regularization.
+Here we adopt the proper time regularization (PTR) scheme~\cite{Ebert:1996vx,Hellstern:1997nv,Bentz:2001vc}.

-The expression $X$ denotes a product of propagators that have been interconnected through Feynman parametrization.
-The symbol $\Lambda_{\text{UV}}$ represents the ultraviolet cutoff.
-It is important to note that the NJL model does not incorporate confinement; thus, an infrared cutoff is employed to simulate this effect.
-Consequently, it should be on the order of $\Lambda_{\text{QCD}}$.
-For our purposes, we select $\Lambda_{\text{IR}} = 0.240$ GeV.
+where the product of propagators connected via Feynman parametrization is Wick-rotated to Euclidean space, with the resulting denominator denoted as $X$.
+PTR is then applied to evaluate the final result. $\Lambda_{\text{UV}}$ denotes the ultraviolet cutoff.
+To account for the absence of confinement in the NJL model, an infrared cutoff of order $\Lambda_{\text{QCD}}$ is employed; we accordingly choose $\Lambda_{\text{IR}} = 0.240$ GeV.

-For the dressed masses of light quarks, we select \( M_u = M_d = 0.4 \) GeV, the strange quark mass \( M_s =0.59 \) GeV.
-The ultraviolet cutoff \( \Lambda_{\text{UV}} \) and the coupling constant \( G_{\pi} \) are constrained by empirical values for the pion decay constant and pion mass.
-The kaon is treated as a relativistic bound state composed of a dressed quark and a dressed antiquark, with its properties determined by solving the Bethe-Salpeter equation in the pseudoscalar channel for the \( \bar{q}q \) system.
-In Table \ref{tb1}, we present the parameters utilized in this study.
+For the dressed quark masses, \( M_u = M_d = 0.4 \) GeV and \( M_s =0.611 \) GeV.
+The ultraviolet cutoff \( \Lambda_{\text{UV}} \) and the coupling constant \( G_{\pi} \) are fixed by matching empirical values of the pion decay constant and pion mass.
+The kaon is described as a relativistic bound state of a dressed quark and a dressed antiquark, whose properties are obtained by solving the Bethe--Salpeter equation in the pseudoscalar \( \bar{q}q \) channel. {The full set of parameters used in this work, taken from Ref.~\cite{Hutauruk:2018zfk}, is listed in Table \ref{tb1}.}

+An explicit \( Q^2 \) scale is absent in our approach—a typical limitation in most model-based determinations of quark distributions.
+This necessitates setting a model scale \( Q_0^2 \) by comparing with empirical data.
+Here we adopt \( Q_0^2 = 0.16 \) GeV\(^2\), which is consistent with Ref.~\cite{Cloet:2007em} and typical for models dominated by valence contributions~\cite{Schreiber:1991tc,Mineo:1999eq,Mineo:2002bg,Ninomiya:2017ggn}.

-In the subsequent sections, we will employ the $\mathcal{C}$ functions and formulas as detailed in the appendix.
+The following sections make use of the $\mathcal{C}$ functions and corresponding formulas provided in the Appendix.